SimonSaltys/OnlyTableSalt/README.md

 - 👋 Hi, I’m @Simon Saltikov
 - 👀 I’m interested in minecraft plugin developement
-- 🌱 I am a master at java
+- 🌱 I am a pretty good at java
 - 💞️ I’m looking to collaborate on minecraft minigames
 - 📫 How to reach me --> Discord: OnlyTableSalt